If any place has been my main playground in Hong Kong in the last years, that must be all the area around this stream.

 - Beauty/fun: 7.5/10.
 Several pools where to dip into.
 Variously sized waterfalls all the way up.
 Little by little, it has become more popular and you can find crowds in the main intersections on Sundays.
 I prefer the red path if for beauty.

-- Difficulty: 5-6/10.
+- Difficulty (check this link if new here, this is not your standard HK hiking web): 5-6/10.
 You can do all the path without getting your shoes wet.
 There are tons of ribbons, but some of them can take you quite out of the stream itself, making it way less enjoyable.
 If in doubt trace back and go into the stream itself.
 Green path below would be the easiest version.
 Red bit more complex.

 and some concrete.